LogSentinel/logsentinel-PAM/README.md

 # Usage

-0. yum install git && yum install pam-devel
+0. install git, pam-devel (on ubuntu it's libpam-dev), gcc
 1. run build.sh or commands in it (different linux distributions have different paths, so check it)
     - compile
 `gcc -fPIC -fno-stack-protector -c src/pam_logsentinel.c`